 Management is responsible for the other information.
-The other information comprises the Directors' Statement (but does not include the financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the other sections of the Keppel Ltd. (formerly known as Keppel Corporation Limited) Annual Report 2023 ("the Other Sections"), which are expected to be made available to us after that date.
+The other information comprises the "Directors' Statement" (but does not include the financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the other sections of the Keppel Ltd. Annual Report 2024 ("the Other Sections"), which are expected to be made available to us after that date.